-The Mexican government, in an effort to conform its regulations according to the recommendations issued by the Basel Committee, as of 2009 has implemented new regulations regarding the way Mexican banks must classify loans and determine the loan loss provisions, shifting from an accrued losses methodology to an expected losses methodology.
+The Mexican government, in an effort to adapt its resolutions to Basel Comitee's recommendations, has implemented new regulations regarding the way in which Mexican banks should classify loans and determine the required loan loss reserves.
+These regulations from an incurred loss perspective to an expected loss perspective.

-The new methodologies for loan portfolios were implemented as follows: in 2009 for credit card loans, in 2010 for consumer and mortgage portfolio, in 2011 for government loans, in 2013 for commercial portfolio and in 2014 for financial entities loans.
-For further information on loan loss provisions refer to section 8: "Annexes.
-Subsection c) GFNorte's Audited Financial Statements - Note 11 Allowance for Loan Losses" of this Annual Report.
+In 2009, the credit card loan book methodology was implemented, in 2010 the one for consumer loan book and mortgages, in 2011 for the government book, in 2013 for commercial loans, and in 2014 for the financial institutions's book.
+For further information regarding preventive loan loss reserves, please refer to section 8 "Annex, section c)Audited Financial Statements - Note 11 Preventive Loan Loss Reserve Estimation" in the Annual Report.